 Crispy salmon with Indian spices and jeweled basmati rice: a vibrant salmon recipe that is pretty when plated and delicious when devoured.Spice-rubbed salmon served over almond-and-raisin studded basmati rice and garnished with fresh mint, orange zest, and Greek yogurt.
 This meal is downright sultry and firing on ALL cylinders.

 It boasts all of the appeal of a restaurant-style family meal, yet is easy enough to pull together on any given weeknight and striking enough for entertaining.
 Plus, it’s packed with heart-healthy omega-3 fatty acids, anti-inflammatory and antioxidant-rich spices, and plenty of other good-for-you nutrients.
 This salmon is prepared a little differently than most pan-seared salmon.
-It’s typically best to start the fish skin-side down in the skillet, letting the skin crisp up before flipping the fish over and finishing on the flesh side.
-Though since a lot of folks discard the skin regardless of how deliciously crispy it is, I wanted to ensure the salmon got equally crispy on the flesh side.
+Standard protocol is to start the fish skin-side down in the skillet, letting the skin crisp up before flipping the fish over and finishing on the more delicate, flesh side.
+Though since a lot of folks discard the skin regardless of how deliciously crispy it gets, I aim to ensure the fish gets equally crispy on the flesh side.

 When cooking any type of protein in a skillet of hot oil, the side that hits the oil first will always get crispier than the turn side—It’s just a fact a life.
 So, by starting the salmon in the skillet on the flesh side, we get a super-crispy, heavily-spiced crust that is unparalleled.